Author: Dr. Jean-Paul Rodrigue

 1. The Origin of Energy Markets

 Historically, there was no energy market in maritime shipping.
 Energy in pre-industrial societies faced limited demand, was produced locally, and was not traded.
 Limited economic benefits could result in trading bulky and low-energy content commodities such as firewood.
 Maritime shipping was a breakbulk endeavor not able to support bulk trades effectively.
 A notable exception was the fuel trade associated with oil lamps relying on animal fats and olive oil, which could be carried over long distances.
-The extensive trade network of olive oil carried in amphoras during the Roman Empire can be considered one of the early forms of maritime shipping energy trade.
+The extensive trade network of olive oil carried in amphoras during the time of the Roman Empire can be considered one of the early forms of maritime shipping energy trade.

 It is not until the industrial revolution that energy began to be extensively traded.
-The rapid growth in energy consumption and a fundamental change in energy supply systems with the introduction of coal incited the setting of new supply routes.
+The rapid growth in energy consumption and a fundamental change in energy supply systems with the introduction of coal incited the setting up of new supply routes.
 Coal became a convenient fuel as it could release about four times more energy than a similar mass of wood, did not decay, and could easily be handled and stored.
 Further, it could be distilled into fuels such as kerosene.
 The shift from biological energy supply to mineral energy supply entailed locational changes in energy production and consumption and the associated trade flows.

 Early coal trades were a strong driver in transport infrastructure development and the classification of shipping.
 In the late 18th century, the onset of the industrial revolution saw the construction of a series of canals in Europe and the United States, with coal shipping as the main driving factor.
 The Bridgewater Canal was the first notable purposely-built infrastructure to carry energy in an attempt to respond to the imperatives of the industrial revolution, which began in Britain during that time.
 The no locks canal linked the coal mines of Worsley to Manchester, 16 km away.
 Upon its completion in 1761, the cost of coal in Manchester was more than halved, favoring its wider use in burgeoning industrial activities.
 This sparked a wave of canal infrastructure investments in Europe and North America.

-The first energy trades were over short distances and mainly involving barges loaded and unloaded with rudimentary equipment.
+The first energy trades were over short distances and mainly involved barges loaded and unloaded with rudimentary equipment.
 As the coal demand increased for industrial use, transportation fuel, and power generations, specialized bulk carriers for solids and liquids were required.
-Collier ships were designed to carry coal either to supply factories or supplying navy fleets.
+Collier ships were designed to carry coal either to supply factories or to supply navy fleets.
 In the 19th century, the development of steamships and railways created a self-reinforcing cycle for both the supply and the demand for coal.
 For long-distance navigation, the transition towards coal-powered steamships favored the setting of coaling stations such as Aden and Cape Town, where ships could be refueled from locally extracted coal.
 This created the need for local energy supply systems.

 In 1912 the British Admiralty decided to convert its fleet of warships from coal to oil propulsion because of the speed and range advantages oil engines conferred.
 Coal-powered ships required a network of coaling stations, limiting their operational flexibility through the need to secure adequate coal supplies at strategic locations.
 Further, coaling was a cumbersome and labor-intensive process taking at least a day to fill a ship’s coal hold.
 Since Britain had no oil resources, it nationalized the Anglo-Persian Oil Company and committed itself to protect this resource in Persia (Iran after 1934), where most supplies were coming from.

-The setting of the petroleum trade required the design of a new ship class by the late 19th century, the oil tanker.
+The setting up of the petroleum trade required the design of a new ship class by the late 19th century, the oil tanker.
 Since the first oil tanker began shipping oil in 1878 in the Caspian Sea, the capacity of the world’s maritime tanker fleet has grown substantially.
 From that point, petroleum energy markets expanded to include a network of pipelines, storage areas, port facilities, tanker ships, and refineries.
-The growing energy demand expanded ports in industrial areas and favored the setting of new specialized ports near energy extraction areas (coal fields and oil fields).
+The growing energy demand expanded ports in industrial areas and favored the setting up of new specialized ports near energy extraction areas (coal fields and oil fields).

 2. Main Port Energy Markets

 Contemporary energy markets supply two complementary transportation systems; fueling ships (also called bunkering) and fueling industrial demand (plus power generation).
 The first important characteristic of energy markets is the concentration of production and a more geographically dispersed consumption.
-This concentration of production is a direct function of economies of scale characterizing the energy sector, more than many manufacturing sectors.
+This concentration of production is a direct function of economies of scale characterizing the energy sector, more than it does many manufacturing sectors.
 For energy extraction, processing, and transportation, substantial benefits are realized when additional volumes are handled.
 Energy represents a significant share of the global shipping markets and accounts for large port volumes.

 Coal is a convenient fuel that is easily combustible to store and transport.
 It remains an inexpensive and widely available resource that is technically simpler to use but is associated with carbon emissions and pollutants such as sulfur dioxide.
 Since the Industrial Revolution, coal has been the preferred fuel, supporting the massive development of energy and industrial systems.
 Still, its consumption is declining, particularly in advanced economies transitioning to more advanced fuel sources such as natural gas and alternative energy (solar, wind).

-Coal serves two major markets, with thermal coal dominating with 90% of demand.
+Coal serves two major markets, and thermal coal dominates with 90% of the demand.
 It is used mainly in power stations to produce high-pressure steam, which then drives turbines to generate electricity.
 It is also used to fire cement and lime kilns, supporting the construction industry.
 This implies that the location of large coal electric plants is associated with transportation capabilities, particularly port infrastructure.
 Until the middle of the 20th century, coal was also used in steam engines, with an active steam coal market, which is no longer present.
-The second coal market is coking coal (10% of the demand), a specific type of metallurgical coal derived from bituminous coal and used as a source of carbon for converting a metal ore to metal.
+The second coal market is coking coal (10% of the demand), a specific type of metallurgical coal derived from bituminous coal and used as a source of carbon for converting metal ore to metal.
 Cooking coal allows blast furnaces to remove oxygen in the ore by forcing its combination with the carbon in the coal.

 C. Natural gas

 Natural gas is considered the cleanest fossil fuel to use, particularly for energy generation, and has become a key fuel in electric power plants.
 Gas turbine technology allows natural gas to produce electricity more cheaply than using coal, implying that the global electric generation market relying on fossil fuels is shifting towards natural gas supply chains.
 Further, natural gas is increasingly competitive in relation to low-sulfur bunker fuels, particularly in light of ongoing regulations in maritime shipping concerning the sulfur content of bunker fuels.
-A major challenge concerns the distribution of natural gas, which relies on more complex technologies such as pipelines and its liquefaction.
+A major challenge concerns the distribution of natural gas, which relies on more complex technologies such as pipelines and their liquefaction.

 The growth of the global demand has created requirements to move natural gas over long distances.
-Liquefied natural gas (LNG) is an ideal form to transport natural gas but requires complex technical tasks.
+Liquefied natural gas (LNG) is an ideal form in which to transport natural gas but requires complex technical tasks.
 Once natural gas is extracted, it is brought by pipeline to a liquefaction plant in the vicinity of a port terminal.
-Through a cryogenic process, natural gas is brought down to -160oc, implying a volume compression by a factor of 610 times.
-The LNG product can then be shipped through a fleet of specialized LNG carriers.
+Through a cryogenic process, natural gas is brought down to -160oC, implying a volume compression by a factor of 610 times.
+The LNG product can then be shipped by a fleet of specialized LNG carriers.
 At the destination port, LNG is stored and re-gasified to be distributed through pipelines.

 D. Bunker fuel